Serrata carinata

 Serrata carinata is a species of sea snail, a marine gastropod mollusc in the family Marginellidae, the margin snails.

 Description

-The length of the shell attains 6.65 mm.
+A brownish stained thin and opaque marine shell ovate fusiform.
+The length of the shell attains 6.65 x 3.20 mm, and was found about 635-680 m in Norfolk Ridge, south of New Caledonia.
+Originally discovered by F. Boyer presumably in 2008.

 Distribution

 This marine species occurs off New Caledonia (depth range 635-680 m).